Skip to Main Content

 ELECTRONIC-OPTRONIC TECHNICIAN (LAND)

-NARRATOR: Electronic-Optronic Technicians, or EO Techs, provide essential support in today’s high-tech Army environment.
-They play a critical role in artillery, armoured, and infantry operations.
-It starts with fire control – making sure that ammunition gets to its intended target.
-It’s complex, detailed, high-precision work – repairing and aligning laser gun sights, maintaining fibre-optic cables, and keeping lenses and sensors clean, down to the microscopic level.
+NARRATOR: It’s complex, detailed, high-precision work – repairing and aligning laser gun sights, maintaining fiber-optic cables, and keeping lenses and sensors clean, down to the microscopic level.
 A minor calibration error in an electronically controlled weapon system can be the difference between hitting the target and missing.

-NARRATOR: Even the most highly sophisticated equipment can break down, but EO Techs are there to keep things running – thermal imaging systems, night-vision scopes and goggles, control systems for missiles, chemical and nuclear weapons detection, satellite navigation for our vehicles in the field.
-They also work on generators and electrical power generation.
+Even the most highly sophisticated equipment can break down, but EO Techs are there to keep things running – thermal imaging systems, night-vision scopes and goggles, control systems for missiles, chemical and nuclear weapons detection, and satellite navigation for our vehicles in the field.

 NARRATOR: Whatever the mission, EO Techs have a great impact.
 It can be very rewarding to fix something crucial to an operation, and to be able to do it anywhere it breaks down.
 There’s always new equipment that needs to be looked after.
-EO Techs are now maintaining the latest remote weapon systems and remotely piloted aircraft.
+EO Techs are now maintaining the latest remote weapon systems and remotely piloted aircraft like the Forces’ new CU172 Blackjack surveillance drone.

 NARRATOR: Once they complete their training, EO Techs are posted to one of the many Canadian Armed Forces bases across the country.
 They are a critical part of the Corps of Royal Canadian Electrical and Mechanical Engineers, and they work closely with Weapons Technicians, Vehicle Technicians and Materials Technicians to keep the Army’s equipment in top shape.

 NARRATOR: Arte et Marte – “By Skill and by Fighting” – is the motto of the RCEME Corps.
-Electronic-Optronic Technicians are soldiers first and foremost, and they receive the same basic combat training as all other Army soldiers.
+Electronic-Optronic Technicians receive the same basic combat training as all other Army soldiers.
 They also have the opportunity to pursue further combat training such as parachuting, combat first aid, winter warfare, and driving armoured vehicles.

 Related Civilian Occupations